What are ATMPs?

 To be a sCTMP a medicine must both:

-– have properties for, or be used in or administered to, human beings with a view to treating, preventing or diagnosing a disease through the pharmacological, immunological or metabolic action of its cells or tissues.
+– be administered to human beings with a view to treating, preventing or diagnosing a disease through the pharmacological, immunological or metabolic action of its cells or tissues.

-The following are sCTMPs approved by the EMA.
+The following are examples of sCTMPs approved by the EMA.

 Alofisel – perianal fistulas in Crohn’s disease